How Mitogen Works¶

 The UNIX First Stage¶

-To allow delivery of the bootstrap compressed using zlib
+To allow delivery of the bootstrap compressed using zlib, it is

 necessary for something on the remote to be prepared to decompress the payload